van-essa/Battleships-Game-Project/README.md

 * Ensuring their input is validated
 * User's guesses are checked against the hidden board
 * A message is displayed to the user, mentioning if their guess was a hit or a miss
-* Th computer's guesses are randomly generated
+* The computer's guesses are randomly generated
 * The computer's guesses are also checked against the user's board
 * A message is displayed to the user, mentioning if the computer guess was a hit or miss
 * The user's and computer's scores are calculated and printed to the terminal